 The Roman Capital Alphabet that we still use in printing is the longest-lasting survivor of Roman Classical culture.
-Here we see it in 18th c ceramic tiles on a chimneymantel in the Villa Cimbrone at Ravello, Italy.
-The text, Homo sum: humani nil a me alienum puto comes from a situation comedy by the African Roman poet Terence.
+Here we see it in 18th century ceramic tiles on a chimneymantel in the Villa Cimbrone at Ravello, Italy.
+The text, Homo sum: humani nil a me alienum puto, comes from a situation comedy by the African Roman poet Terence.
 In the opening scene, the lead character tells his neighbor, "I'm a human being so everything that's human is in my field, I reckon."

 According to legend, the twin orphan babies, Romulus and Remus, who later founded Rome, were fed in the wilderness by the banks of the Tiber River by a she-wolf.
 This bronze figure of the wolf and the twins is a treasure of the Capitoline Museum in Rome.

 Our Latin major makes for excellent intellectual training in its own right.
-But it also offers preparation for further study leading to careers in teaching, scholarship, indeed, in a variety of fields and specializations.
+But it also offers preparation for further study leading to careers in teaching, scholarship, and indeed, in a variety of fields and specializations.